square/Paralayout/README.md

 Alignments are automatically snapped to the nearest pixel, saving you from fuzzy edges on your views due to bad layout math.

 There are also conveniences for aligning views to their superview, one of the most common alignment scenarios.
-For example, we can center a subview in our superview using this simple call:
+For example, we can centre a subview in our superview using this simple call:

 ```swift
 someSubview.align(withSuperview: .center)